ericchen321/guanxiongchen.io/pp/jack-in-a-box.md

 ![](jack-in-a-box-arch-soft.PNG)
 *The image is taken from our group report*

-## My role
+## My Roles in the Project
+I completed the following tasks with my teammates:
-* Implementing the game's mechanics on the DE1-SoC board with a partner
+* Implementing the game's mechanics on the DE1-SoC board with a partner;
-* Implementing the face value recognition pipeline with other team members
+* Implementing the ML-based face value recognition pipeline with other team members.
 <br><br>

 ## Highlights